apache/incubator-weex/doc/advanced/extend-to-html5.md

 ### Add new API

 You can add new API modules, or just add a new API for any existing API modules.
 For example, you can add a new module `user` with APIs like 'login', 'logout' etc. Or you can just add a single new method such as `setTitle` for the exsiting module `pageInfo`.
-Whichever way you use, the developer can invoke the API by using `$call(module, method, arg1, arg2, ...)` ([Module APIs](/core-concepts/api.html)).
+Whichever way you use, the developer can invoke the API by using `require('@weex-module/moduleName)[methodName](arg1, arg2, ...)` ([Module APIs](../references/api.md)).

 Steps: